erik73/addon-mailfilter/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Postfix/Dovecot mailserver with Postfixadmin web interface...
+A mailfilter based on Rspamd and ClamAV for the Mailserver add-on published in this repository.

 ## About

-Important: This addon is requires that the Mailserver addon is installed!
+Important: This add-on is requires that the Home Assistant Mailserver add-on is installed!

-This addon is experimental, and provides a mailfilter for your mailserver. web interface.
+This addon is experimental, and provides a mailfilter for your Home Assistant mailserver.

 ## Support